RiceC-at-MasonHS/recommended-content-list/apps-script/README_APPS_SCRIPT.md

 4. Set **Who has access**: *Anyone in <your-school-domain>*.
 5. Deploy and copy the `exec` URL.

+Note: After deployment, add the `APPS_SCRIPT_WEB_APP_URL` value to your repository secrets so CI can inject it into `manifest.json` at deploy time.
+Do not commit the `exec` URL or any secrets into the repository.

 Testing
 - For initial tests, temporarily allow access to "Anyone, even anonymous" and use `curl` or Postman to POST to the exec URL.
 - When testing from the installed PWA on your phone, deploy with domain access and ensure you are signed into the school account in Chrome.